HeatherKates/Kates2024NatureComm/README.md

 * For detailed explanation of file structure and files in this subdir, see the README within the subdir.

+* These subdirectories include the following models to test alternative hypotheses:
+    "Two_States_Custom": Even at the upper limit of the rate of loss tested        (when loss of nodulation is over 60 times more likely than gain), a            marginal character state reconstruction estimates that the ancestor of the     NFC lacks RNS (Supplementary Fig. 8).

+    "Three_Precursor_AncestralAbsence": An analysis in which the ancestor of the NFC is fixed as non-nodulating for direct comparison with the alternative below.

+    "Three_Precursor_AncestralPresence": An analysis in which the ancestor of the NFC is fixed as nodulating, thus requiring the gain proposed by the single-gain multiple-loss hypothesis34, shows that an extremely high rate of loss is required to accommodate this ancestral state (Supplementary Fig. 9); this high-loss rate model is a dramatically poorer fit to the data than the best model (Supplementary Table 2B).

 ## Step2_AncestralStateReconstruction

 * This directory is used for performing ancestral state reconstruction on the best model(s) within and across all tested rate categories.